Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 • an existing file with content

-• an existing file with the last line not ended by a newline character (can be considered as invalid file format, since lines are mostly considered to be newline-terminated, not newline-separated).
+• an existing file with the last line not terminated by a newline character (could be considered being an invalid file format, since lines mostly are considered to be newline-terminated, not newline-separated).

 • a file with content that is opened by another process for reading